UK property policy & stamp duty news

 How do stamp duty changes affect the UK housing market?

 Stamp duty threshold or rate changes cause short, sharp bursts of activity.
 Before a tax increase you typically see a rush of buyers trying to complete in time, followed by a lull.
 Before a cut or new relief you can see buyers delay deliberately.
-The long-term effect on prices is smaller — the market tends to absorb stamp duty changes within a few months — but the timing of buyer decisions can shift a lot.
+The long-term effect on prices is smaller.
+The market tends to absorb stamp duty changes within a few months.
+But the timing of buyer decisions can shift a lot.

 Does a Budget usually include housing measures?

-Most Budgets and Autumn Statements include at least one housing-related line — a new tax relief, an extension to help-to-buy, a change to stamp duty, planning rule adjustments, or social housing funding.
+Most Budgets and Autumn Statements include at least one housing-related line.
+A new tax relief, an extension to help-to-buy, a change to stamp duty, planning rule adjustments, or social housing funding.
 The biggest market reaction comes when the change is unexpected.
 Pre-announced measures tend to already be priced in by the time the Chancellor stands up.

 Where can I find the official UK stamp duty rates?